 - Weight: 485g (including battery and memory card)

-Canon EOS RP matched its rivals by providing a more accessible way into its system.
+Canon EOS RP <- Affiliate Link 🙂 matched its rivals by providing a more accessible way into its system.
 Both its body and an EF adapter managed to undercut most of the competitors out in the market.
 The EOS RP accepts the four RF lenses but is also compatible with an exhaustive collection of EF and EF-S optics due to the adaptor.

 The sensor incorporates a 26.2MP and is fitted with an optical low-pass filter to reduce aliasing artifacts that ruin the images.

-Then it supports Dual Pixel CMOS AF which is perfect at handling phase-detect autofocus operation for Full HD videos as well as stills.
+It supports Dual Pixel CMOS AF, which is perfect at handling phase-detect autofocus operation for Full HD videos and stills.
 The Autofocus performed conventionally when using both the viewfinder and LCD via touchscreen tapping.
 There are 4779 focusing points to select from.

-Then working with poorly lit subjects is also not an issue as it sports a working range of -5EV to 18.
+Working with poorly lit subjects is also not an issue as it sports a working range of -5EV to 18.
 The only drawback is that the EOS RP’s sensor is not furnished with an image stabilization system.
-However, there is a dual-mode Movie digital IS mode which can be used with a lens-based Image Stabilizer for an enhanced effect.
+However, a dual-mode Movie digital IS mode can be used with a lens-based Image Stabilizer for an enhanced effect.

 Paired with the sensor is the Canon’s latest DIGIC 8 processing engine that delivers 5fps burst shooting.
-This also allows Raw images to be captured in both conventional raw or raw flavors, as well as standard JPEG.
-Topping that are complementary features such as Highlight Tone Priority, five separate Lens Aberration Correction options, and four-mode Auto Lighting Optimizer.
+This also allows Raw images to be captured in both traditional raw or raw flavors and standard JPEG.
+Topping are complementary features such as Highlight Tone Priority, five separate Lens Aberration Correction options, and four-mode Auto Lighting Optimizer.

-In terms of extra features such as connectivity, this camera is furnished with both USB Type-C and micro HDMI ports, built-in Wi-Fi and Bluetooth for pairing with a smartphone for sharing results as well as controlling the camera remotely.
+In terms of extra features such as connectivity, this camera is furnished with both USB Type-C and micro HDMI ports, built-in Wi-Fi, and Bluetooth for pairing with a smartphone for sharing results and controlling the camera remotely.

-All in all this Canon meets the requirements perfectly of the majority of photographers and additionally, it also has further pleasures.
-The sheen is only rubbed off a little by a lack of logical lens options some lacking in video aspects but the rest is a perfect package!
+All in all, this Canon meets the requirements perfectly of most photographers, and additionally, it also has further pleasures.
+The sheen is only rubbed off a little by a lack of logical lens options, some lacking in video aspects, but the rest is a perfect package!

 - Compact and light body